 In February this year, we are exhibiting at the National Wedding Show in Olympia.
 The Sonning Flowers Weddings team are going to be on hand with tips and advice, so please drop by and see them.

-Below I have listed some ideas for different flower colour combinations, which I hope you find helpful.
+Below I have listed some ideas for different flower colour combinations based on the Top 7 Wedding Flower Colours, which I hope you find helpful.

 1).
 Soft white and olive green